 Your Board Will Lay Down The Foundation

-On the other hand, if you choose not to include any family you will need to select individuals that you have known for a long time and trust.
-Your board will lay down the foundation of the organization, and not having a strong one can result in unnecessary delays or conflict.
-Choose wisely when selecting your board and make sure to explain every the 501c3 process clearly.
+On the other hand, if you choose not to include any family, you will need to select individuals that you deeply trust.
+Your nonprofit board members will lay down the foundation of the organization, and not having a strong group can result in unnecessary delays or conflict.
+Choose wisely when selecting your nonprofit board members, and make sure to explain every aspect of the 501c3 process clearly.
 Your board members need to know what is going on and what is expected of them before they can officially be part of the team.
-That way, they will know everything up front and can decide if they are willing to be a part of the nonprofit or would prefer to stand aside and be part of your support team instead.
+This way, they will know everything up front and can decide if they are willing to be a part of the nonprofit or would prefer to stand aside and be part of your support team instead.

 Make Sure You Start Off Right

 One final blunder to consider is opening your nonprofit’s door for donations the moment you decide to form it.
 As nice as it is to think that is possible, there are actually some serious consequences that can result from soliciting for donations right off the bat.
 To avoid getting in hot water with the law, it is imperative that you and your nonprofit board members not only fill out the correct forms, but also file them where they need to be filed.
 Knowing which forms apply to your organization and its operation will prevent the mistake of asking for donations when you are not supposed to.